khoitran18/C-The-Complete-Reference/Documents/MainOutline.md

 **The Form of a C Program**

 In this section, the most important point we have to mind is uppercase and lowercase characters.
 They are totally different.
-For example, **else** and **ELSE** are two different word. **else** is a keyword while **ELSE** is not.
+For example, **else** and **ELSE** are two different words. **else** is a keyword while **ELSE** is not.
-Moreover, we must be careful before decide to use any word as a variable or function name.
-Make sure that it won't match the keyword in C program.
+Moreover, we must be careful before deciding to use any word as a variable or function name.
+Please make sure that it won't match the keyword in C program.
 A program may consist of one or more functions.
 However, **main()** is the function will be called first when program execution begins.

 **The Library and Linking**